About This Course

 International Students should visit the International Education website.

-Students will need to hold a valid driving licence prior to commencing their placement in year 3.
+It is recommended that students hold a valid full driving licence prior to commencing their Work Placement in year 3.

 Non-EU candidates are expected to have educational qualifications of a standard equivalent to the Irish Leaving Certificate.
 In addition, where such candidates are non-native speakers of the English language they must satisfy the university of their competency in the English language.